Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 An Inside-Out Approach to Navigating Youth Trauma

-Gain strategies to support young people who are learning how to trust and find safety in everyday life, when safety risks are very much realities.
+Gain strategies to support young people who are learning how to trust and find safety in everyday life, when safety risks are a reality for them.
 Improve your ability to communicate safety by maintaining your own regulation.
 Recognize how self-care strategies are vital to being more present to youth that have experienced trauma.
 This training will give you tools, deepen your understanding, and build your capacity to support young people who are experiencing and trying to navigate a profoundly intense world.

 Enhancing the Natural Resilience of Survival-Oriented Youth